 - Appearing in court on your behalf

-- Making sure that you are prepared for any depositions or court appearances and attending them with you
+- Helping you prepare for any depositions or court appearances and attending them with you

-- Responding to daily calls and emails regarding your case
+- Responding to any calls and emails regarding the case

-- Answering any questions that you have about the legal process as the case proceeds
+- Answering questions you have about the legal process as the case proceeds

-- Locating witnesses who can testify during the trial
+- Locating witnesses who can support your claim

-Our team will also figure out how much time you have to file your lawsuit.
-You generally have one year from the date of the injury to file your lawsuit in a civil court, according to CC Art.
-3492.
+Your legal team will also figure out how much time you have to file a lawsuit.
+Per CC Art.
+3492, you generally have one year from the date of the injury to begin a lawsuit in a Louisiana civil court.

-If you were hurt in a premises liability accident, you can request a broad range of damages.
-When you are required to pay something or lose out on income because of the accident or your injuries, the responsible party could owe you for that expense.
+If you were hurt in a premises liability accident, you can pursue a broad range of damages.
+When you pay something or lose out on income because of the accident or your injuries, the responsible party could owe you for that expense.

 A few common types of damages in a premises liability case include: